Russia Denounces Georgia Protests As Coup Attempt - UrduPoint

 "There is no doubt that the law on the registration of non-governmental organisations.

-.. was used as an excuse to start, generally speaking, an attempt to change the government by force," Russian Foreign Minister Sergei Lavrov said in comments carried by Russian news agencies.
+.. was used as an excuse to start, generally speaking, an attempt to change the government by force," Lavrov said in comments carried by Russian news agencies.

 The protests, he added, "are of course being orchestrated from abroad" and with the aim of creating "an irritant on the borders of Russia".